noyaboy/noah-cv/content/authors/admin/_index.md

 ## About Me

-I am a graduate student in the Institute of Pioneer Semiconductor Innovation at National Yang Ming Chiao Tung University, focusing on digital VLSI and system design.
-My research in the Parallel Computing System Laboratory explores hardware–software co-acceleration and next-generation computing architectures.
+I am currently pursuing a Master of Engineering in Digital VLSI and System Design at National Yang Ming Chiao Tung University, working in the Parallel Computing System Laboratory under Professor Lai, Bo-Cheng.
+I also serve as an Affiliate Trainee in Washington, U.S., optimizing GPU algorithms for particle trajectory reconstruction in HL-LHC HEP experiments.

-Professionally, I intern at Andes Technology Corporation, where I develop automation flows and performance analysis for AI/deep-learning accelerators, and I serve as an affiliate trainee in the A3D3 Institute in Seattle, optimizing GPU algorithms for high-energy-physics applications.

-I aim to bridge cutting-edge hardware design with data-driven discovery to push the boundaries of intelligent computing.
+I earned my B.S. with distinction in Electrical Engineering after transferring from the Physics Department at National Tsing Hua University, where I ranked first in my class.
+Since November 2024, I have worked as a Digital Design Intern in the AI/Deep Learning Accelerator group at Andes Technology Corporation in Hsinchu, Taiwan, focusing on CPU-related AI and deep learning accelerator development.